jerber/fastgql/docs/docs/tutorial/index.md

     # >$ .\env\Scripts\Activate.ps1
     // Verify that the virtual environment is active
     # (env) >$ Get-Command python
-    // The important part is that it is inside the project directory, at "code\sqlmodel-tutorial\env\python.exe" CommandType    Name    Version     Source
+    // The important part is that it is inside the project directory, at "code\fastgql-tutorial\env\python.exe" CommandType    Name    Version     Source
     -----------    ----    -------     ------
-    Application    python  0.0.0.0     C:\Users\leela\code\sqlmodel-tutorial\env\python.exe
+    Application    python  0.0.0.0     C:\Users\leela\code\fastgql-tutorial\env\python.exe
     // Use the module "pip" to install and upgrade the package "pip" 🤯
     # (env) >$ python3 -m pip install --upgrade pip
     ---> 100%